 New Zealand Powelliphanta Snail Habitat Modelling

 One of our environmental projects involves habitat modelling for the native Powelliphanta land snails on the West Coast of the South Island.
-These snails have received a large amount of media attention in the last few years and are considered an endangered species in New Zealand.
-Our spatial modelling has identified possible locations where these snails might be found in New Zealand by analysing sites of ideal habitat conditions where they could live.
+These snailsreceived a large amount of media attention and are considered an endangered species.
+Our spatial modelling has identified locations with potential for finding these snails, by analysing sites of ideal habitat conditions in New Zealand.

 For this pilot project the entire South Island was modelled using Weights of Evidence techniques to identify potential habitats for Powelliphanta land snails.
-This technique allows data to be assessed and weighted according to how great its influence is in relation to the current known locations of Powelliphanta snails.
+This technique allows data to be assessed and weighted according to how well it correlated in relation to the current known locations of Powelliphanta snails.

-A number of features important for snail habitat were identified using documentation from DOC - "Recovery plans for Powelliphanta land snails."
-Threatened Species Recovery Plan 49 – K. Walker (2003) and information from the Christchurch based company Sustainability Solutions.
+A number of features important for snail habitat were identified using documentation from the Department Of Conservation (DOC) - "Recovery plans for Powelliphanta land snails."
+Threatened Species Recovery Plan 49 – K. Walker (2003), and information from the Christchurch based company Sustainability Solutions.
 Identifying the key elements that make up their habitat was essential before testing began in this project and helped determine which layers to include in the model.
 The model was run in ESRI ArcGIS using the ArcSDM extension.

 The South Island Powelliphanta land snail model was generated with coarse scale data.
 Data for the model was obtained from Land Environments New Zealand, National Institute of Water and Atmospheric research, Landcare Research and GNS Science.
 The data has been managed in a GIS and manipulated using techniques such as grid extrapolation, grid interpolation, theme classification, and neighbourhood statistics.